NickStefan/stockmarket/readme.md

   - [ ] front end UI for creating bots
   - [ ] rule based trading using JSON {$when: ..., $buy: ... }

-- [ ] discover service
+- [ ] web load balancer
-  - [ ] proxy each service
+  - [x] proxy each service
-  - [ ] load balance between multiple instances of each service
+  - [x] load balance between multiple instances of each service
-  - [ ] health check API for each service
+  - [x] health check API for each service
-  - [ ] api for adding and removing the proxied urls
+  - [?] api for adding and removing the proxied urls

-- [ ] nginx reverse proxy all services to one domain
+- [x] nginx reverse proxy all services to one domain
-- [ ] message queue between services
+- [?] message queue between services
+- [x] containerize local development
+- [ ] deploy containers to production

 Ideas:
  - Ticker names: Kryptonite, Adamantium, Puppies